microsoft/fluentui/rfcs/convergence/root-as-slot.md

 ## Detailed Design or Proposal

-For the User of the component perspective there will be no changes in the signature.
+For the user of the component perspective there will be no changes in the signature.

 ### Converge `root` to a _slot_